-- 19. On March 25, 2016, at around 11 p.m., Defendant Carroll stopped Plaintiff Princess Mbamara in Mableton, Georgia, a town in Cobb County, for failing to maintain her lane because he allegedly noticed that she was not in her lane when she merged onto a different roadway. - Mbamara to a humiliating field sobriety test based on his alleged observation that she had bloodshot eyes late at night.
+21. On March 25, 2016, at around 11 p.m., Defendant Carroll stopped Plaintiff Princess Mbamara in Mableton, Georgia, a town in Cobb County, for failing to maintain her lane because he allegedly noticed that she was not in her lane when she merged onto a different roadway.

+- 22. After pulling Mbamara over, Defendant Carroll proceeded to subject Mbamara to a humiliating field sobriety test based on his alleged observation that she had bloodshot eyes late at night.
 He did not smell marijuana, notice any marijuana paraphernalia, and had no other reason to disbelieve Mbamara when she told him that she had never smoked marijuana and that she was lost and looking for directions.
-At no time did Mbamara present a threat to public safety. - 21.
+At no time did Mbamara present a threat to public safety. - 23.
 Defendant Carroll did not perform the 12-Step DRE Protocol that was ostensibly created for the purpose of detecting whether someone has been driving under the influence of drugs.
-Instead, he performed a watered-down version of the test and arrested Mbamara for driving under the influence of drugs.

-- 22. After placing Mbamara under arrest, Defendant Carroll told Mbamara that "Georgia law requires you to submit to state administered chemical tests of your blood, breath, urine, or other bodily substances for the purpose of determining if you are under the influence of alcohol or drugs," and that her refusal would result in the suspension of her driver's license for at least one year.
+Instead, he performed a watered-down version of the test and arrested Mbamara for driving under the influence of drugs. - 24.
+After placing Mbamara under arrest, Defendant Carroll told Mbamara that "Georgia law requires you to submit to state administered chemical tests of your blood, breath, urine, or other bodily substances for the purpose of determining if you are under the influence of alcohol or drugs," and that her refusal would result in the suspension of her driver's license for at least one year.
 Both during and after her arrest, Mbamara was confused, intimidated, and distressed.
-It was unclear to Mbamara whether she was being arrested for a crime, she knew she had done nothing wrong, and she reasonably felt she had no choice but to agree to an invasive blood draw in the hopes that she could be set free right away and be done with this ordeal. - 23.
-Afterwards, Mbamara was taken to the police station.
-Although the DRE Protocol requires that a drug evaluation be done in a closed and controlled environment, Defendant Carroll did not perform any DRE evaluation on Mbamara once she was taken to the police station. - 24.
-Mbamara was held in jail all night for over 12 hours. - 25.
-At no point did Officer Carroll obtain a warrant or attempt to obtain one.
+It was unclear to Mbamara whether she was being arrested for a crime, she knew she had done nothing wrong, and she reasonably felt she had no choice but to agree to an invasive blood draw in the hopes that she could be set free right away and be done with this ordeal.

+- 25. Afterwards, Mbamara was taken to the police station.
+Although the DRE Protocol requires that a drug evaluation be done in a closed and controlled environment, Defendant Carroll did not perform any DRE evaluation on Mbamara once she was taken to the police station. - 26.
+Mbamara was held in jail all night for over 12 hours. - 27.
+At no point did Officer Carroll obtain a warrant or attempt to obtain one. - 28.
+Mbamara's blood draw results returned negative for marijuana. - 29.
 Five months later, the prosecutor filed a dismissal of the DUI-drug charge.